Atuk

 Atuk (Inuit for "Grandfather") is the name of an unfilmed American screenplay, intended to be a film adaptation based upon the 1963 novel The Incomparable Atuk, by Canadian author Mordecai Richler.
-It is essentially a fish out of water comedy of a proud, mighty Inuit hunter trying to adapt to life in the big city with satirical elements on racism, materialism, and popular culture.
+It is essentially a fish out of water comedy of a proud, mighty Inuk hunter trying to adapt to life in the big city with satirical elements on racism, materialism, and popular culture.

 Peter Gzowski's afterword adds some historical context, and elaborates on the satirized real-life counterparts of several of the novel's minor characters, including Pierre Berton.
 A film adaptation was planned in the beginning of the 1970s by Norman Jewison, who purchased the film rights.
 Another adaptation was to have been shot in 1988.
 Although numerous Hollywood film studios have shown an interest in producing the film over the years, it remains unfilmed and the entire project is in development hell.

 An urban legend claims that a curse has killed all the actors who have shown an interest in the lead role.
 These include John Belushi, Sam Kinison, John Candy and Chris Farley and even others who were planning to be in the film or associates of the late leads who had read the script in their presence, such as Michael O'Donoghue and Phil Hartman.

 Plot

-In the novel, Atuk is a Canadian Inuit poet from Baffin Island who gets transplanted to Toronto; however in the proposed film screenplay Atuk is a native of Alaska who ends up in New York City.
-In the film adaptation, Atuk was to be the son of an Inuit woman and a missionary who dreams of seeing the world outside of the Inuit territory of Alaska.
+In the novel, Atuk is a Canadian Inuit poet from Baffin Island who gets transplanted to Toronto, while in the proposed film screenplay, Atuk is a native of Alaska who ends up in New York City.
+In the film adaptation, Atuk was to be the son of an Inuk woman and a missionary who dreams of seeing the world outside of the Inuit territory of Alaska.

 He sees his chance when a beautiful documentarian named Michelle Ross and her crew, arrive to film the village he lives in.
 Atuk stows away in Michelle's plane when her crew takes off from another village, after the crew lands in Canada.
 Michelle has no choice but to take Atuk with her past the border and into America.

 The two end up at Michelle's destination, New York City.
 Meanwhile, powerful real estate mogul Alexander McKuen is planning to erect a massive metropolis on top of Alaska's wilderness called The Emerald.
 McKuen is clashing with environmentalists over the project, because they claim the city will poison the ecosystem there.

 McKuen is also having problems with his sixteen-year-old son Bishop, an underage drinker and smoker who is a terror at his school.
 Bishop goes joyriding in his boat while he is supposed to be punished, and crashes near the pier where Atuk is and begins to drown.
-Atuk jumps in and saves Bishop.
-Bishop befriends Atuk, and takes him out for a night on the town.
+Atuk jumps in and saves Bishop, who befriends Atuk, and takes him out for a night on the town.
 Alexander decides to have Atuk stay at their mansion until they can put him up in one of their hotels, something McKuen's wife Vera objects to.